 5 Signs That Your Cash Register Is Holding Your Business Back

-At a time when the most successful restaurants are equipping themselves with modern, touch-sensitive, connected and evolving cash register systems, operating with an outdated tool is like running a marathon in clogs.
-Here are a few signs that your current cash register may be holding back your business.
+While the most successful restaurants are equipping themselves with modern, touchscreen, connected, and scalable point-of-sale systems, operating with outdated software is like running a marathon in clogs.
+Here are a few signs that your current point-of-sale system might be holding back your business’s growth.

-The NF 525 standard has been a legal requirement since the 2018 anti-VAT fraud law for all merchants equipped with cash register software.
-In fact, since that date, all professionals subject to VAT who collect payments from private individuals via a cash register software or system are required to use secure equipment.
-In the event of an inspection, the fine is substantial: €7,500 per non-compliant cash register.
-There's no need to take that risk, is there?
+The NF 525 standard has been a legal requirement since the 2018 VAT Anti-Fraud Act for all merchants using point-of-sale software.
+In fact, since that date, all VAT-registered businesses that accept payments from individuals via software or a point-of-sale system are required to use secure equipment.
+In the event of an audit, the fine is steep: €7,500 per non-compliant register.
+There’s no need to take that risk, is there?

 You can't track your data in real time

-Don't know how much you've sold by lunchtime?
-Then it's impossible for you to forecast your evening stock levels or anticipate any shortages.
-A modern cash register lets you track your sales live, on your smartphone or from home.
+Don't know how much you sold at lunchtime?
+Then you can't plan your inventory for the evening or anticipate a stockout.
+A modern cash register lets you track your sales in real time, on your smartphone or from home.

 It does not connect to your other tools

-Delivery, Click & Collect, order terminals, reservation systems, loyalty programs - your digital channels and tools are multiplying.
-If your POS software doesn't integrate with this ecosystem, managing your restaurant becomes more complex, and you miss out on valuable synergies and additional sales.
+Delivery, Click & Collect, ordering kiosks, reservation systems, loyalty programs—your digital channels and tools are multiplying.
+If your point-of-sale software doesn’t integrate with this ecosystem, managing your restaurant becomes more complicated, and you’ll miss out on valuable synergies and additional sales.

 Your customers can't pay the way they want to